← Back to 史記

 宿 竿

-Thereupon Li Sheng went by night to see the Chenliu magistrate and persuaded him, saying: 'Qin does unrighteous things and all under heaven rebels against it.
-Now if Your Excellency follows along with all under heaven, you can complete great merit.'
+Li Sheng then went by night to see the Chenliu magistrate and persuaded him, saying: 'Qin acts without righteousness, and the whole realm rebels against it.
+Now if Your Excellency follows the realm, you can complete great merit.
 Now to alone embrace the city and firmly guard it for the perished Qin—I secretly consider it dangerous for Your Excellency.'
 The Chenliu magistrate said: 'Qin's laws are extremely heavy.
 One cannot speak recklessly; reckless speakers are executed along with their kin.
-I cannot respond.'
+I cannot respond.
 What you teach me, Sir, is not my intent.
 I wish you not to speak of it again.'
 Li Yiji stayed the night.
-At midnight he cut off the head of the Chenliu magistrate, scaled the city wall, and went to report to the Lord of Pei.
+At midnight, he cut off the head of the Chenliu magistrate, scaled the city wall, and went to report to the Lord of Pei.
 The Duke of Pei led troops to attack the city, hung the magistrate's head on a long pole to show the people on the city walls, and said: 'Hurry and surrender!
-Your magistrate's head has already been cut off!'
+Your magistrate's head has already been cut off!
 Anyone who surrenders later will certainly be beheaded first!'
 When the people of Chenliu saw that their magistrate was dead, they rallied together and surrendered to the Lord of Pei.
 The Lord of Pei quartered himself above the south gate of Chenliu.
 He seized the city's arsenal and weapons, drew on its stores of grain, and remained there for three months, coming and going freely.
-His following swelled to tens of thousands of soldiers, and with them he marched west to destroy Qin.
+His following swelled to tens of thousands of soldiers, and he marched west with them to destroy Qin.

 24